elimuinformatics/vcf2fhir/README.md

 >>> logger.addHandler(ch)
 ```

+### ReadTheDocs

+You can find the detailed documantation of the package on the official website of [ReadTheDocs](https://vcf2fhir.readthedocs.io/en/latest/).

 ### Scope

 Software converts simple variants (SNVs, Indels), along with zygosity and phase relationships, for autosomes, sex chromosomes, and mitochondrial DNA.